 By the time I was 16, I had learnt ways to cope.
 I would double up on sanitary items, making sure I always had many extras in my bag just in case.
 If I stayed over at people’s houses, I took a spare of everything in case I had a leak.
 I was more open with my friends about what I was experiencing so they knew how to help me and to support me if something did go wrong.
 I wasn’t fixed, but I was mentally coping with my period a lot better.

 Thankfully, my periods have evolved and calmed slightly as I have got older.
-I’m still irregular as hell, and I do still struggle mentally with them, but it’s a lot better than it used to be.
+I’ve tried so many different forms of contraception to help, from the pill to now having the coil.
+I’m still irregular as hell, but my bleeding is far lighter than it used to be.
+I do still struggle mentally with it, but it’s a lot better than it used to be.